-July 31, 2017.
-As Table 1 indicates, the Facility leaders' results (Director's Office average) were markedly higher than the Facility and VHA averages.
-In all, employees appear generally satisfied with the leaders.
-The executive leaders attribute executive rounds, an open door policy, and employee moral building activities through the employee association as factors that contributed to the employee satisfaction scores.
+As Table 1 indicates, the Facility leaders' results (Director's office average) from the employee survey were markedly higher than both the Facility and VHA averages.
+Overall, employees appear generally satisfied with the leaders.

 Table 1.
 Survey Results on Employee Attitudes toward Facility Leadership(October 1, 2016, through September 30, 2017)